realworldocaml/book/en/03-variables-and-functions.md

-As we'll see when we get to the module system in [xref](#files-modules-and-programs), this same syntax is used for top-level definitions in a module.
+As we'll see when we get to the module system in [xref](#files-modules-and-programs), this same syntax is used for toplevel definitions in a module.

 Every variable binding has a _scope_, which is the portion of the code that can refer to that binding.
-The scope of a top-level let binding is everything that follows it in the top-level session (or in the remainder of the module).
+The scope of a toplevel let binding is everything that follows it in the toplevel session (or in the remainder of the module).

 Here's a simple example.